whatcodehaveyougit/earthquakes-map/README.md

 ### Create an ENV file

-Create an `.env` file in root directory
+Create an `.env` file in root directory.
-Creat an account on mapbox to get an API Key: https://account.mapbox.com/auth/signup/ Paste the key into the .env file following the format below.
+Create an account on mapbox to get an API Key: https://account.mapbox.com/auth/signup/ Paste the key into the .env file following the format below.

 VUE_APP_MAP_KEY={paste_in_key_here}